 It is not part of the scope of this Handbook to provide information on housing, meals, recreation, etc. For this kind of information, you should consult the guide provided by the Brown University Graduate Student Council, along with web sites found through Brown’s A to Z guide.

-When you enter the Literary Arts Department, you will arrive as a poet, an electronic writer or a fiction writer.
+When you enter the Literary Arts Department, you will arrive as a poet, a digital language artist, or a fiction writer.
 Sometimes, students take graduate workshops in other genres.
 To do so, approach the instructor of the workshop in the semester before (or during the summer before) the course begins.

-Your official advisor is CD Wright, director Graduate Studies; however, you should also rely on your workshop (or thesis advisor) for day-to-day concerns.
+Your official advisor is Thalia Field, director Graduate Studies; however, you should also rely on your workshop (or thesis advisor) for day-to-day concerns.
 Should you feel it necessary, you may also approach the chair, Cole Swensen.
 If you are having a problem that needs outside review, you should contact the Graduate School to arrange for a meeting with one of the deans.